sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 connected\_players -- returns a list of the object numbers of those player objects with currently-active connections

-list `connected_players` (\[include-all\])
+`list` `connected_players` (\[`include-all`\])

-If include-all is provided and true, then the list includes the object numbers associated with _all_ current connections, including ones that are outbound and/or not yet logged-in.
+If `include-all` is provided and true, then the list includes the object numbers associated with _all_ current connections, including ones that are outbound and/or not yet logged-in.

 **Function: `connected_seconds`**

-connected\_seconds -- return the number of seconds that the currently-active connection to player has existed
+connected\_seconds -- return the number of seconds that the currently-active connection to `player` has existed

-int `connected_seconds` (obj player)
+`int` `connected_seconds` (obj `player`)

 **Function: `idle_seconds`**

-idle\_seconds -- return the number of seconds that the currently-active connection to player has been idle
+idle\_seconds -- return the number of seconds that the currently-active connection to `player` has been idle

-int `idle_seconds` (obj player)
+`int` `idle_seconds` (obj `player`)

-If player is not the object number of a player object with a currently-active connection, then `E_INVARG` is raised.
+If `player` is not the object number of a player object with a currently-active connection, then `E_INVARG` is raised.

 **Function: `notify`**

-notify -- enqueues string for output (on a line by itself) on the connection conn
+notify -- enqueues `string` for output (on a line by itself) on the connection `conn`

-none `notify` (obj conn, str string \[, no-flush\])
+`none` `notify` (obj `conn`, str `string` \[, `no-flush`\])

-If the programmer is not conn or a wizard, then `E_PERM` is raised.
-If conn is not a currently-active connection, then this function does nothing.
+If the programmer is not `conn` or a wizard, then `E_PERM` is raised.
+If `conn` is not a currently-active connection, then this function does nothing.
 Output is normally written to connections only between tasks, not during execution.

 The server will not queue an arbitrary amount of output for a connection; the `MAX_QUEUED_OUTPUT` compilation option (in `options.h`) controls the limit.
 When an attempt is made to enqueue output that would take the server over its limit, it first tries to write as much output as possible to the connection without having to wait for the other end.
 If that doesn't result in the new output being able to fit in the queue, the server starts throwing away the oldest lines in the queue until the new ouput will fit.
-The server remembers how many lines of output it has 'flushed' in this way and, when next it can succeed in writing anything to the connection, it first writes a line like `>> Network buffer overflow: X lines of output to you have been lost <<` where X is the number of flushed lines.
+The server remembers how many lines of output it has 'flushed' in this way and, when next it can succeed in writing anything to the connection, it first writes a line like ``>> Network buffer overflow: `X` lines of output to you have been lost <<`` where `X` is the number of flushed lines.

-If no-flush is provided and true, then `notify()` never flushes any output from the queue; instead it immediately returns false. `Notify()` otherwise always returns true.
+If `no-flush` is provided and true, then `notify()` never flushes any output from the queue; instead it immediately returns false. `Notify()` otherwise always returns true.

 **Function: `buffered_output_length`**

-buffered\_output\_length -- returns the number of bytes currently buffered for output to the connection conn
+buffered\_output\_length -- returns the number of bytes currently buffered for output to the connection `conn`

-int `buffered_output_length` (\[obj conn\])
+`int` `buffered_output_length` (\[obj `conn`\])

-If conn is not provided, returns the maximum number of bytes that will be buffered up for output on any connection.
+If `conn` is not provided, returns the maximum number of bytes that will be buffered up for output on any connection.

 **Function: `read`**

-read -- reads and returns a line of input from the connection conn (or, if not provided, from the player that typed the command that initiated the current task)
+read -- reads and returns a line of input from the connection `conn` (or, if not provided, from the player that typed the command that initiated the current task)

-str `read` (\[obj conn \[, non-blocking\]\])
+`str` `read` (\[obj `conn` \[, `non-blocking`\]\])

-If non-blocking is false or not provided, this function suspends the current task, resuming it when there is input available to be read.
-If non-blocking is provided and true, this function never suspends the calling task; if there is no input currently available for input, `read()` simply returns 0 immediately.
+If `non-blocking` is false or not provided, this function suspends the current task, resuming it when there is input available to be read.
+If `non-blocking` is provided and true, this function never suspends the calling task; if there is no input currently available for input, `read()` simply returns 0 immediately.

-If player is provided, then the programmer must either be a wizard or the owner of `player`; if `player` is not provided, then `read()` may only be called by a wizard and only in the task that was last spawned by a command from the connection in question.
+If `player` is provided, then the programmer must either be a wizard or the owner of `player`; if `player` is not provided, then `read()` may only be called by a wizard and only in the task that was last spawned by a command from the connection in question.
 Otherwise, `E_PERM` is raised.

 If the given `player` is not currently connected and has no pending lines of input, or if the connection is closed while a task is waiting for input but before any lines of input are received, then `read()` raises `E_INVARG`.